leeboardtools/gnucashjgnash/readme.md

 is the specific jGnash version that was built).
 - Extract the contents of that .ZIP file to the *DEV folder*, so you have a folder named *jGnash-2.xx.x* in the *DEV folder*.
-- Rename the jGnash-2.xx.x project as jGnash_install
+- Rename the jGnash-2.xx.x project as jgnash_install
 - The *DEV folder* should now look something like:
 ```
 +DEV